Craniofacial Clefts: Tessier Classification, Types, & Management

 A multidisciplinary team to treat function, cosmesis, and reconstruct anatomical structures and cavities.

-Craniofacial Cleft Definition
+Definition of Craniofacial Cleft

 Craniofacial clefts is an umbrella term that encompasses a wide of soft-tissue and bone deformities.
 It is a type of craniofacial deformity defined by the American Society of Cleft Lip and Palate.